-Microsoft has the ability to train more than 1,000 people every year, both on base and off, at multiple locations around the country.
+Microsoft has the ability to train more than 1,000 people every year, both on- and off-base, at multiple locations around the country.
 When it hired its own graduates, 80% of those newly minted IT pros were still at work at Microsoft after two years.

 When the tech giant didn't hire its own veteran graduates, it assisted them with resume writing, interview preparation and mentorship -- even before those graduates left the military.

-Separating, reskilled veterans were able to find work using Microsoft's 500 partners, bringing a new, highly desired skill set and a military work ethic to the United States' information economy.
+Separating, reskilled veterans found work using Microsoft's 500 partners, bringing a new, highly desired skill set and a military work ethic to the United States' information economy.

-The Microsoft MSSA program is currently accepting applications for future class and continuing to provide trainings through virtual instruction for current and future MSSA cohorts until further notice.
+The Microsoft MSSA program is currently accepting applications for future classes and continuing to provide training through virtual instruction for current and future MSSA cohorts until further notice.

 -- Blake Stilwell can be reached at email@example.com.